 In addition to promoting Safe and Equitable Mobility Options, the Streets Manual integrates key aspects of the transportation network with land use and design policies from the 2040 Plan, including Place Types, which help form appropriate context-based applications of the Streets Manual regulations.
 Finally, the Streets Manual and its component parts align with all relevant regulatory documents, including the UDO, Chapter 19 of the City Code, and the Charlotte Land Development Standards Manual.

 APPLICATION

-This Streets Manual was adopted on August 22, 2022 and became effective as of June 1, 2023.
+This Streets Manual was adopted on August 22, 2022, is effective as of June 1, 2023, and was amended on , 2023.

 TABLE OF CONTENTS